On this site:

 Austria has a transitional climate in Central Europe.
 Austria’s landscape encompasses fresh lakes and rivers, picturesque mountain landscapes, valleys and forests.
-About 60% of the country is mountainous with a large share of the Eastern Alps.
-Extensive landscapes lie to the east along the Danube.
-43% of the country’s total area is forested.
+About 60% of the country is mountainous (with a large share of the Eastern Alps) and 43% of the country’s total area is forested.

-About three quarters (73%) of Austrians believe in God, 63% describe themselves as religious, 29% as non-religious and 4% as convinced atheists.
-Catholics form the largest religious community with over 5 million members, followed by Orthodox, Muslims and Protestant Christians.
+About three quarters (73%) of Austrians believe in God, 63% describe themselves as religious, 29% as non-religious, and 4% as convinced atheists.
+Roman Catholics form the largest religious community with over 5 million members, followed by Orthodox, Muslim, and Protestant religions.

 On the road in Austria

-The maximum speeds applicable in Austria are 50 km/h within local areas, 100 km/h on open country roads and 130 – 140 km/h on motorways.
+The maximum speeds applicable in Austria are 50 km/h within local areas, 100 km/h on open country roads and 130-140 km/h on highways/motorways.
 If you drive with a trailer, camper or truck, other restrictions apply.